inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 ## Modular design with strong scalability

-Due to the limitation of the SGX SDK programming language, we currently put Enclave-TLS and all instances in the SGX Enclave to generate an enclave image signed by SGX, which cannot support flexible application modular.
-But for confidential computing encrypted virtual machines (such as AMD SEV, Intel TDX) form or SGX LibOS form, Enclave-TLS can give full play to the advantages of modular structure and strong scalability.
+Due to the limitation of the SGX SDK programming language, we currently put Rats-TLS and all instances in the SGX Enclave to generate an enclave image signed by SGX, which cannot support flexible application modular.
+But for confidential computing encrypted virtual machines (such as AMD SEV, Intel TDX) form or SGX LibOS form, Rats-TLS can give full play to the advantages of modular structure and strong scalability.

-Enclave-TLS architecture needs to support flexibly choose multiple possibilities (for example, TLS library, Enclave form, etc.), so the use of plug-ins is essential.
-The entire Enclave TLS architecture adopts the plug-in registration and callback model design style.
+Rats-TLS architecture needs to support flexibly choose multiple possibilities (for example, TLS library, Enclave form, etc.), so the use of plug-ins is essential.
+The entire Rats TLS architecture adopts the plug-in registration and callback model design style.
 The context information of each specific instance is registered in the core layer during the initialization stage.
 During the running process, if the user does not select the corresponding running instance, the system will select the instance with the highest priority for trusted channel establishment and data transmission.
 The specific process can refer to the next section ([work process](#work-process)).

 Through Registration APIs, a flexible "plug-in" mechanism can be realized, and it is also easy to extend the functions of a framework and develop its ecology.
 The caller is not necessarily the application, this model can be implemented in every subsystem that composes a complete architecture containing the application.
 It is very easy for developers to extend new instance types.
-- The Enclave TLS architecture is unaware of specific TLS Wrapper instances, Attester instances, Verifier instances, and Crypto instances.
+- The Rats TLS architecture is unaware of specific TLS Wrapper instances, Attester instances, Verifier instances, and Crypto instances.
-  - The source code of the TLS Wrapper instance, Attester instance, Verifier instance, and Crypto instance can all be compiled separately without the need to modify the Enclave TLS architecture.
+  - The source code of the TLS Wrapper instance, Attester instance, Verifier instance, and Crypto instance can all be compiled separately without the need to modify the Rats TLS architecture.
-  - TLS Wrapper instance, Crypto Wrapper instance, Attester instance and Verifier instance all depend on Enclave TLS core library `libenclave_tls.so` at compile-time, while `libenclave_tls.so` itself does not depend on any TLS Wrapper instance, Attester instance, Verifier instance, or Crypto instance at compile time.
+  - TLS Wrapper instance, Crypto Wrapper instance, Attester instance and Verifier instance all depend on Rats TLS core library `libenclave_tls.so` at compile-time, while `libenclave_tls.so` itself does not depend on any TLS Wrapper instance, Attester instance, Verifier instance, or Crypto instance at compile time.
 - If the developer needs to support a new instance type (for example, OpenSSL wrapper instance), just need to develop the function of the corresponding instance and don't need to pay attention to the details of other instance types.
 - Different TLS Wrapper instances, Atttester instances, Verifier instances, and Crypto instances can be combined with each other to meet diverse needs in different scenarios.

 # Work process

-The workflow of Enclave-TLS is mainly divided into two stages: initialization and running.
+The workflow of Rats-TLS is mainly divided into two stages: initialization and running.

 ## Initialization stage

 In the SGX SDK mode, due to the programming constraints of SGX, all instances (TLS Wrapper instances, Attester instances, Verifier instances, and Crypto instances) are packaged into the static library `libenclave_tls.a`.
 The static library contains function callbacks address for each instance.

-In the non-SGX SDK mode (such as SEV, TDX, SGX Libos, etc.), the Enclave TLS application dynamically linked to the core library `libenclave_tls.so` will implicitly call the constructor of `libenclave_tls.so` when it is started.
+In the non-SGX SDK mode (such as SEV, TDX, SGX Libos, etc.), the Rats TLS application dynamically linked to the core library `libenclave_tls.so` will implicitly call the constructor of `libenclave_tls.so` when it is started.

 ```c
 	/* Load all crypto wrapper instances */